Skip to main content

 Summary

-Starting mid-April 2026, Always-on diagnostics for Endpoint DLP will be enabled by default on Windows devices, storing diagnostic logs locally for 90 days to aid troubleshooting.
-Admins can opt out anytime via Microsoft Purview.
-This improves issue resolution but may affect investigation efficiency if disabled.
+Starting late April 2026, Always-on diagnostics for Endpoint DLP will be enabled by default on Windows devices in Microsoft Purview, storing diagnostic logs locally for 90 days.
+Admins can opt out anytime via the Purview portal.
+This improves troubleshooting and support efficiency but opting out may hinder issue resolution.

 Details